 There is something for everyone at university, but if going out to clubs and pubs is what you enjoy, we want to ensure that you feel able to do so safely and confidently.

-In this video, Emily, a recent university graduate and member of our Education team, talks us through her top tips for how to prepare for a night out and what she did to ensure she felt confident and able to make the most of the nightlife on offer as a blind/partially sighted student.
+In this video, Emily, a current masters student, talks us through her top tips for how to prepare for a night out and what she did to ensure she felt confident and able to make the most of the nightlife on offer as a blind/partially sighted student.

 Thomas Pocklington Trust Student Support Community